How To File A Medicare Claim

 If you have a Medicare Advantage plan, you will never need to ask for reimbursement from Medicare.
 Medicare pays Medicare Advantage companies to process their claims independently.

-Although you may need to ask your carrier to reimburse you for something, you will never have any cause to contact Medicare regarding reimbursement.
-You gave up your rights for Medicare to assist you once you agreed to join a Medicare Advantage plan.
+Although you may need to ask your carrier to reimburse you for something, you will never need to contact Medicare for reimbursement.
+You gave up your Medicare rights to receive coverage once you agreed to join a Medicare Advantage plan.
 You may ask Medicare about pretty much anything else, but your plan has the final say on payments and reimbursements.

-Your doctor can only charge you for your deductibles, co-payments, or co-insurance.
+Your doctor can only charge you for your deductible, copayment, or coinsurance.
 Unless you go out of your "Network".
 If you see a physician out-of-network, there is a reasonable chance that you'll be responsible for up to 100% of the costs for an out-of-network provider.

 REIMBURSEMENTS FOR MEDICARE PART D

-Medicare Part D is prescription drug coverage Medicare Beneficiaries receive from private insurance companies.
-These companies establish their own regulations and availability about which drugs they offer and what your cost will be for those medications.
+Medicare Part D is prescription drug coverage that Medicare Beneficiaries receive from private insurance companies.
+These companies set their own policies and availability for which drugs they offer and the cost of those medications.

-As a general rule, pharmacies handle the insurance process, and you (The Medicare Beneficiary) will have to pay a Co-Insurance or Co-Pay amounts, for any medications you receive.
+As a general rule, pharmacies handle the insurance process, and you (The Medicare Beneficiary) will have to pay a Co-Insurance or Co-Pay amount for any medications you receive.
 Contact your prescription drug plan if the pharmacist tells you a drug is not covered or if the cost is higher than anticipated.
-Or, contact the Agent/Broker who sold you your policy and ask for their assistance.
-If you do not know who it was, and you need help, please feel free to contact us at www.bradenmedicare.com, send us a contact request, or just give us a call at (480) 225-1393 anytime.
+Or contact the Agent/Broker who sold you your policy and request their assistance.
+If you do not know who it was, and you need help, please feel free to contact us at www.bradenmedicare.com, send us a contact request, or give us a call at (480) 225-1393 anytime.

 Medicare Part D Reimbursement Form that you must fill out and return to Medicare.
-You can use this link to access and Print/Save the form, which is available in English and Spanish on the Medicare website.
+You can use this link to access and print or save the form, which is available in English and Spanish on the Medicare website.

 SUBMITTING A BILL TO MEDICARE FOR REIMBURSEMENT OF WHAT YOU PAID FOR OUT-OF-POCKET